web

 Spring Boot With Thymeleaf

-In this quickstart, you will build a Spring Boot web application and integrate it with FusionAuth.
-The application is for ChangeBank, a global leader in converting dollars into coins.
-It will have areas reserved for logged in users and public-facing sections.
+In this quickstart, you are going to build an application with Spring Boot and integrate it with FusionAuth.
+You’ll be building it for ChangeBank, a global leader in converting dollars into coins.
+It’ll have areas reserved for users who have logged in as well as public facing sections.
 It uses Spring Boot web and Thymeleaf, and sets up an OAuth authorization code grant flow, allowing users to log in to the application.

-Find the Docker Compose file and source code for the complete application at https://github.com/FusionAuth/fusionauth-quickstart-java-springboot-web.
+The Docker Compose file and source code for a complete application are available at https://github.com/FusionAuth/fusionauth-quickstart-java-springboot-web.

 Prerequisites